Cayla Gaimaro ('19) Interns at New York City Fashion Showroom

 By Hannah Werthan

-Last year, Cayla Gaimaro knew she wanted to transfer schools but wasn't sure where she wanted to go.
+Last semester, Cayla Gaimaro knew she wanted to transfer schools but wasn't sure where she wanted to go.
 The former Fashion Merchandising major initially did not give Molloy much thought.
 That changed when she attended an open house with her sister Jessie Gaimaro, who is now a freshman here.
 Cayla went to the Communications department information session and met Dr. Janice Kelly, the department chair.
 Dr. Kelly sold her on the program, sharing that Molloy Communications students are regularly placed in fashion internships.
 Cayla enrolled at Molloy in the spring.
 This semester, she is interning at Goods and Services, a showroom for designers in the ready to wear and accessories categories, located in the heart of New York City's Fashion District.

 Though Cayla has only been at her internship for a few weeks, she's already gotten considerable hands-on experience.
 She started working right before Market Week, which, in the fall, is when buyers plan their purchases for the following spring.
 Cayla was immediately thrown into the world of designers, models, buyers and sellers.
 For Cayla, it's been valuable to sit in meetings and hear designers talk about their products.
 She even met and talked to Adam Selman, a designer who is known for his fun style and use of denim.
 She's familiarized herself with the lines of clothing that she steams and hangs.
 She has talked to models about their careers while zipping up their dresses.
 It's been the opportunity of a lifetime.